May 2026 Election Results

 Chair

-Jennifer Euwer ENDORSED
+Jennifer Euwer WON

 District 1

-Leti Valle Moretti ENDORSED
+Leti Valle Moretti WON

 Facebook